 Available positions are posted on the paid student positions page.

-International students may apply for scholarship support for years two and three; this support is based on satisfactory progress and GPA.
-Year one progress will be assessed and used as a basis for financial scholarship support in years two and three.
+International students may apply for scholarship support for years two and three; this support is based on satisfactory progress and the relative impact of the scholarship.